-BOCC approved Date: 02/12/19

-2.01a Fraud Policy

-Effective: February 12, 2019
+1.05 Eroud Policy Review Date: 02/01/2019 1.05 Fraud Policy Effective Date: 02/12/2019

 Fraud Prevention

 The County fraud policy is established to facilitate the development of controls that will aid in the detection and prevention of fraud against the Putnam County BOCC.
 It is the intent of Putnam County to promote consistent organizational behavior by providing guidelines and assigning responsibility for the development of controls and conduct of investigations.
 To the extent any of the policies set forth herein are determined to be inconsistent with State or Federal law, the State or Federal law shall control.